wp-plugins/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 2.0 =

+* NEW: Support for taxonomy complex queries (requires WordPress 4.1).
+* NEW: Support for date queries.
+* NEW: Support for for getting and excluding posts by multiple authors.
+* NEW: Support for queries based on search.
+* NEW: Support for getting and excluding posts that are children of other posts.
+* NEW: Support for custom taxonomies.
+* NEW: Added support for custom link in featured image (props by troy-f).
+* NEW: Changed appearance for widget sections that are collapsible now.
+* WordPress 4.1 is required (for nested taxonomy handling).
+* Added URL of the site and WordPress version in the debug section.
+* Switched to PHP5 __contruct() in creating the widget.
+* Improved security.
+* Fixed PHP notices when upgrading from previous versions.
+* Updated the Hebrew translation (thanks to Ahrale).

 = 1.28 =